cs50nestm/cs50labs/booleans/README.md

 In this lab you will learn:

-- How to use boolean expressions in C
+- How to use Boolean expressions in C
-- Why and how to combine boolean operators
+- Why and how to combine Boolean operators
 - Why conditional statements are so important

 ## What are Boolean Expressions?